 At the Cosmodrome:

-The water in the rooms is purified but not drinkable.
+The water in the rooms is filtered but not potable.
 We provide unlimited drinking water.

-If you do not eat meat or have food intolerances, please inform us in advance.
+If you have an intolerance to certain foods, please inform us in advance.

 The "Yuzhnaya" hotel once housed and served as a workplace for the outstanding Soviet rocket and space technology designer Mikhail Yangel.
 His personal room has been preserved in its original state to this day, featuring authentic furniture, work tools, and details that recreate the atmosphere of that era.
 The room also contains his personal library, showcasing books that inspired Yangel in the development of powerful rockets, including the legendary R-16 and Zenit.